 TRAIL MILES: 5 (map link)

 The Toll Canyon Open Space encompasses 781 acres and is under a conservation easement held by Utah Open Lands.
-The acquisition of this property was truly a community effort with numerous partners.
-The canyon provides opportunities for recreational trail connectivity, wildlife habitat enhancement and critical habitat protection.
+The canyon provides opportunities for recreational trail connectivity, wildlife habitat enhancement, and critical habitat protection.
 The “remote” feeling of Toll Canyon supports both nature and non-motorized recreation.
 If you are new to Toll Canyon, please familiarize yourself with the posted allowed uses as many trails are dedicated for hiking only.

 Currently there are 2 main trails on the property: a 2-mile footpath in the center of the canyon along the perennial stream and a jeep road which allows hikers to access over 3 miles of moderate to difficult terrain and connect with the Summit Park trail network.
 Recreationists frequent Toll Canyon for year-round peace and quiet.
 Hiking, wildlife viewing, and snowshoe/ ski touring are among the most popular uses.